idris-lang/Idris2/CONTRIBUTING.md

 ## Guidelines for Maintainers & Self-Merge Policy

 Maintainers can self-merge some of their PR under certain conditions.
-This aknowledges the fact that not everyone is able to review everything in a timely manner and reviewers are already trusted entities able to check-in code in the project.
+This acknowledges the fact that not everyone is able to review everything in a timely manner and reviewers are already trusted entities able to check-in code in the project.
 However, it should be done with care and consideration, self-merge is acceptable provided it: